edilsonjustiniano/kalah-clean-arch/README.md

 ## Future improvements

 Improve the `repository` module by adding to it the capacity to support different database implementation such as mongodb.

+Add more documentations, such as the class diagram to the project.